 To ensure optimum performance of your high-speed wireless router, the wireless adapter card for each computer in your network should support the same technology as your router.
 For more information, see the online User Manual.

-At the close of installation, the Smart Wizard places a Router_Setup.html file on your computer's desktop so that you can view the router settings.
-It also places the Router Login shortcut on the desktop for you to access the router's main menu.
+At the close of installation, the Smart Wizard places a router setup file file on your computer's desktop so that you can view the router settings.